jonthegeek/rapid/tests/testthat/_snaps/zz-rapid.md

       Error:
       ! `x` must be comprised of properly formed, supported elements.
       Caused by error:
-      ! `x` must have names "info", "servers", or "components".
+      ! `x` must have names "info", "servers", "components", or "security".
       * Any other names are ignored.

 ---